caylinvu/knights-travails/README.md

 # Knights Travails Project
-The program uses graphs to show the shortest possible way for a knight to get from one square on a chess board to another by outputting all squares the knight will stop on along the way.
+Using JavaScript, this program shows the shortest possible way for a knight to get from one square on an 8x8 chess board to another by outputting all squares the knight will stop on along the way.

+  * `knightMoves(start, end)` takes an array of start coordinates and an array of end coordinates, and returns the path traversed to get from the start to end